Salafi movement: China

 Salafism is opposed by a number of Hui Muslims Sects in China such as by the Gedimu, Sufi Khafiya and Jahriyya, to the extent that even the fundamentalist Yihewani (Ikhwan) Chinese sect, founded by Ma Wanfu after Salafi inspiration, condemned Ma Debao and Ma Zhengqing as heretics when they attempted to introduce Salafism as the main form of Islam.
 Ma Debao established a Salafi school, called the Sailaifengye (Salafi), in Lanzhou and Linxia.
 It is completely separate from other Muslim sects in China.

 The number of Salafis in China are not included on percentage lists of Muslim sects in China.
 The Kuomintang Sufi Muslim General Ma Bufang, who backed the Yihewani (Ikhwan) Muslims, persecuted the Salafis and forced them into hiding.
 They were not allowed to move or worship openly.
 The Yihewani had become secular and Chinese nationalists; they considered the Salafiyya to be "heterodox" (xie jiao) and people who followed foreigners' teachings (waidao).
 After the Communists took power, Salafis were allowed to worship openly again.

 Vietnam

-An attempt at Salafist expansion among the Muslim Chams in Vietnam has been halted by Vietnamese government controls, however, the loss of the Salafis among Chams has been to be benefit of Tablighi Jamaat.
+An attempt at Salafist expansion among the Muslim Chams in Vietnam has been halted by Vietnamese government controls.
+However, the loss of the Salafis among Chams has been to the benefit of Tablighi Jamaat.